A bit about SSL

 Why is it important?

 This is extremely important when your website is handling sensitive information, like its user’s details, passwords and banking information.
 It is therefore essential to implement and SSL certificate on any site doing this – which is basically every website!
-Even is your site doesn’t handle sensitive user information, there is an argument for getting one anyway, which is that it should earn you extra Google love from a search engine optimisation perspective.
+Even if your site doesn’t handle sensitive user information, you should have an SSL certificate regardless, as search engines use it as an SEO ranking factor.
+Some browsers will also now warn visitors if a site is not using a secure https connection.

 How can I get one?